General meaning

 Material security is maintained, but at the cost of a constant struggle.

-Financially, the Whip and the Anchor describe an ability to stay the course, to pay bills, to maintain a minimum of stability, all while feeling constantly under pressure.
-Expenses, deadlines, debts, or efforts to maintain a certain standard of living can give the impression of running without rest on a treadmill.
+Financially, the Whip and the Anchor depict an ability to stay the course, to pay bills, to maintain a minimum level of stability, all while feeling perpetually under pressure.
+Expenses, deadlines, debts, or efforts to uphold a certain standard of living can create the impression of running without rest on a treadmill.
 One fights to retain a position, a status, or a material framework, even if it means accepting a conflictual climate, exhausting work, or heavy compromises.
-This combination invites reflection on whether the current stability truly aligns with what your heart desires, or if you are mainly maintaining something out of habit, fear, or loyalty.
+This combination invites reflection on whether the current stability truly aligns with what your heart desires, or if you are primarily maintaining something out of habit, fear, or loyalty.

 Health and energy